 Everyone is welcome at KDD and we will never discriminate against race, age, gender, sexual orientation, mental or physical ability, religion or belief.
 We will treat everyone with the utmost respect, and we do not tolerate discrimination in any form.

 We commit to constantly evaluate our business to ensure that we remain inclusive to all members of our community and industry.
-We may not always get it right, but will listen and seek to put things right if we don’t meet your expectations.
+We will listen and seek to put things right if we don’t meet your expectations.
 We stand with and support those who, like us, are determined to effect long lasting change.

 An award-winning small business